- Campus Life

 In-House Mini-Grants are periodically available to provide "seed" money to initiate a new project or continue a current, externally sponsored project.
 In-House Program Development Grants support activities that seek to enhance the college’s visibility through special programmatic activities.
 The size of both grant programs is generally modest.
 In-House Mini-Grants and Program Development Grants must be linked to either a new or continuing project submitted to an external sponsor.
 The projects may focus on research, education, and/or public-service activities.

 This award program supports full-time faculty who wish to design projects and programs to develop and conduct research-based activities that will enhance their growth as scholars and enhance SUNY Plattsburgh’s research environment.
 Support includes interdisciplinary/collaborative research programs and single-focused research programs.
 Individual requests may not exceed $5,000.
 Contact Sponsored Research for more information.

 This program provides support for new course development that broadens understanding of Jewish life and culture.
 Course must concentrate on subjects central to the Jewish experience.
 Proposals will be considered from any discipline.
 For additional information regarding the application process and timeline, contact Office of the Provost/VPAA, Kehoe 805.

 Sabbatical leaves may be granted for planned travel, study, formal education, research, writing or other experiences of professional value, in accordance with the Policies of the Board of Trustees (Article XIII) and the Agreement between the State of New York and United University Professions (Article 23.6).
-For the next review cycle for Sabbatical Leaves (2016-2017), half-year at half-pay awards and full-year at half-pay awards will be available.
+For the next review cycle for Sabbatical Leaves (2016-2017), half-year at full-pay awards and full-year at half-pay awards will be available.
 For information regarding the application process and timeline, visit www.plattsburgh.edu/offices/academic/provost/sabbaticals.php.